As a Moments subpage, all spoilers will remain unmarked as per policy. You Have Been Warned.

-- At the end of the episode Marinette is so utterly devastated that she breaks down crying.
+- At the end of the episode, Marinette is so utterly devastated that she breaks down crying in Luka's arms.

 - The desperate Ladybug is blaming herself for everything that happened and even calls herself a failure several times.

-- Chloé has genuinely turned on Ladybug and joined Hawk Moth.
-She regrets nothing.
+- Chloé has genuinely turned on Ladybug and joined Hawk Moth, and regrets nothing.

 - Master Fu sacrificing his memories and leaving Paris for good.

 - When Dragon Bug calls to Fu, asking his advice, he answers and tells her that she "holds all the keys" and that she always has.
 Moments later he affirms that she'll be a magnificent Guardian.
 The kwamis all call out, realising what he's about to do before he names Marinette the Guardian, and loses his memories.

 - Marinette misses her wise mentor and his guidance and worries that she is not ready to be his successor.